philipturner/amx-benchmarks/README.md

 GFLOPs is a plural noun.
 Occasionally, I use GFLOPs to specify the number of floating-point operations required for a linear algebra operation.
 The capitalization of `s` will distinguish the metric from GFLOPS.
 There are not many other concise, consistent ways to describe both of these terms.

-TODO: Explain O(kn^3), uncertainty in computational complexity, universal measure of time-to-solution (agnostic of precision or algorithm), visualize GFLOPS/k like the slope of a line, GFLOPS/0.25k for complex-valued operations to normalize for ALU utilization
+TODO: Explain O(kn^3), uncertainty in computational complexity, universal measure of time-to-solution (agnostic of precision or algorithm), why I used GFLOPS/0.25k for complex-valued operations to normalize for ALU utilization

 ```
 Real:    GFLOPS = GFLOPS/k * k_real